-Some believe sugar is killing us.
-Some believe sugary foods like cake, pies and ice cream are comfort food, but in reality, sugar is disrupting our health.
-Now I think of sugar as a toxin in most people.
+What are the effects of sugar on our health?
+While some believe sugar is killing us, others believe sugary foods like cake, pies and ice cream are comfort foods to be enjoyed.
+The uncomfortable reality is that sugar is disrupting our health.
+I think of sugar as a toxin in most people.
 A little is probably OK once in a while, but too much and in the wrong people, not OK.
 The most vulnerable people are children and those with a tendency toward blood sugar problems, but most of us are at risk.

 Aside from causing us to gain weight, a higher intake of refined sugar increases the risk of insulin resistance, type 2 diabetes, and cardiovascular disease.
 Adding to this already serious list of chronic health conditions, high sugar intake also affects brain function, and by extension, mood and energy.

 In my forthcoming book, Brain Body Diet, I devote entire chapters to debilitating health conditions that affect the lives of so many women today, namely weight loss resistance, brain fog, anxiety, depression, and early memory loss.

 I classify refined sugar as a “dangerous toxin” because evidence shows that it causes brain fog, which may include lack of focus, clarity, recall, and acuity, as well as mental fatigue.
 A higher intake of refined sugar has been associated with lower cognitive function, memory, and intelligence.

 Research over the last years as clearly defined the gut/brain connection and shown how the health of our gut not only impacts our health but also mental state.
 A diet high in sugar can lead to dysbiosis of the gut, or Small Intestine Bacterial Overgrowth (SIBO).
 In turn, dysbiosis can lead to an overactive stress response as well as a reduction in your body’s ability to calm itself, a major factor in reversing anxiety.